 Phase 1 – Freezing

-This phase is usually the most painful phase of treatment and movement becomes gradually more and more difficult.
-The aim of the following treatments and exercises is to help control pain and maintain movement in the shoulder joint.
+This phase of frozen shoulder rehabilitation is usually the most painful phase.
+Movement becomes gradually more and more difficult.
+The aim of the following treatments and exercises is to help control pain and maintain movement in your shoulder joint.

 Exercises should be done as long as they can be performed pain-free.
 Mobility exercises such as the pendulum and assisted shoulder exercises using a pole can help maintain shoulder mobility.
 See adhesive capsulitis exercises for more detailed information.

 Shoulder stretching exercises for the muscles at the front and back of the shoulder can be done also to attempt to maintain as much movement as possible.
 Strengthening exercises are unlikely to be possible at this stage due to pain.

 The frozen phase of treatment is where there is the least movement in the shoulder, but on the plus side, pain tends to have reduced.
 This phase should be about trying to maintain strength and as much mobility as possible.

 Mobility exercises such as pendulums and wand exercises should be continued.
 Stretching exercises for the chest muscles and muscles at the back of the shoulder should also be maintained.

 Strengthening exercises can be performed to maintain muscle strength.
 Isometric or static contractions are exercises needing no joint movement and can be done without worrying about movement in the shoulder.
 Try to maintain good posture by working the upper back muscles.
 Poor posture could be a contributing factor in frozen shoulder helping to cause it or prevent healing.